 Hours: Monday-Friday 11:30 am-2:30 pm, reopens from 5 pm on Monday-Thursday and 3 pm on Friday until 10 pm.
 Saturday 10 am-10 pm.
 Sunday 10 am-9 pm.

 Day 3 of Your Washington, DC Trip Itinerary: Northern Virginia

 After just 2 days in DC, you’ve covered much of the city itself including some cool neighborhoods, historical museums, and plenty of great eats.
 But if you have 3 Days in Washington, DC, you definitely need to check out Northern Virginia.

 Just across the Potomac River, lies Northern Virginia with great cities like Arlington and Alexandria.
 So to wrap up your 3 day DC itinerary, let’s explore what these places have to offer!

 Arlington National Cemetery

 Our nation’s most famous cemetery, this military cemetery is proud and somber with white marbled stones covering rolling hills.
-But aside from the paths of those who’ve served, there are sights like the Tomb of the Unknown Soldier, Memorial Amphitheatre, and John.
+There are sights like the Tomb of the Unknown Soldier, the Memorial Amphitheatre, and the John.
 F. Kennedy Gravesite with the eternal flame.